Fancy Serial Number Dollar Bills — What Makes a Serial Number Valuable?

 • Reads the same forwards and backwards? — Radar note.

-• First four digits repeat as second four? — Repeater or super repeater.
+• First four digits repeat as the second four? — Repeater or super repeater.

-• Only two different digits used? — Binary note.
+• Only two different digits used throughout? — Binary note.

-• Starts with 00000? — Low serial number worth checking further.
+• Starts with 00000? — Low serial number, worth investigating further.

 • Ends with 99999? — High serial number territory.